 Explore this JAMA Neurology series devoted to telling stories about having neurologic disease, the joys and challenges of patient care, and truths discovered along the way.

-This essay describes the author’s experience with early-stage Alzheimer disease.
+This essay describes the author’s experience with having a stroke.

 Customize your JAMA Network experience by selecting one or more topics from the list below.